Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 In the right panels of Figure \ref{solidification}, we show the evolution of the mantle surface temperature as a function of rock/iron mass (top), H/He mass fraction (middle), and stellar heating (bottom).
 The surface temperature can exceed 2000 K by 5 Gyr, even for planets with low stellar irradiation, contrasting sharply with the much lower surface temperature of a terrestrial planet like Earth, which is around 300 K. Complete solidification of the mantle is indicated by the solidification of the mantle surface and occurs only in planets with very low mass ($\leq 1 M_\oplus$, top) and those with minimal envelope masses (H/He mass fraction $\leq$ 0.1\%, middle), as marked by the circles.
 This solidification is found after 5 Gyr.
 This finding implies that for these thin-envelope planets, other physical effects, through the interaction between the magma ocean and the envelope, could potentially influence the solidification timescales.
 This is discussed in Section \ref{disc:inter}.

 The thermal states of the core and mantle determine their physical states.
 As cooling progresses, the interior temperature decreases, leading to solidification.
 The internal physical state of the silicate mantle, in turn, influences energy transport (cooling) rates, resulting in a coupling between these processes.
 We find that the silicate mantle solidifies in a \emph{bottom-up order for low-mass planets ($\leq 3 M_\oplus$)}, where the local melt fraction monotonically increases with radius.
+This behavior is illustrated in the top panel of Figure \ref{meltfraction}, which shows the melt fraction as a function of planetary radius in the mantle.

-However, for intermediate and high-mass planets, the melt fraction drops below 1 (indicating a transition out of the pure solid state) starting from the \emph{middle of the lower mantle} rather than from the bottom.
+However, for intermediate and high-mass planets (bottom panel), the melt fraction drops below 1 (indicating a transition out of the pure liquid state) starting from the \emph{middle of the lower mantle} rather than from the bottom.
 Consequently, the crystallization region quickly expands and propagates both upward and downward, leading to a large portion of the lower mantle entering a partially molten phase and solidifying nearly simultaneously.
 Notably, the density gradient remains negative regardless of the reversed gradient of the melt fraction at the mantle bottom, ensuring that the solid/liquid mixture is gravitationally stable.
 We observe that complete solidification always occurs first at the bottom rather than at the surface.

+A middle-out solidification process could theoretically form a solid layer that inhibits cooling at the mantle bottom due to high viscosity, potentially leading to a persistent basal magma ocean \citep{Lherm23}.
+However, the intermediate- and high-mass planets modeled in this study are \emph{likely} not in this case, as nearly synchronized solidification appears to occur in the lower mantle once solid convection begins ($\phi < 0.5$).
+Since our model does not explicitly capture energy transport within individual mantle mass shells, this behavior requires further investigation in future studies.

 In the middle panels of Figure \ref{solidification}, we present the bulk melt fraction of the mantle as a function of age.
 The onset of mantle solidification is found to increase with both rock/iron mass and envelope mass fraction, ranging from 10 Myr to several Gyr.
 This trend arises because massive, gas-rich planets experience a stronger insulation effect from the envelope, resulting in a hotter rock/iron interior.
 By 5 Gyr, most planets still possess a substantial magma ocean, except for those with low rock/iron mass and thin envelopes.
 This results in a typical solidification timescale of Gyr, contrasting with the shorter 1-100 Myr year timescales observed for terrestrial planets.